-Networked creativity emerged from the intersection of my long-standing interest in the creative process, a curiosity (and confusion) about machine learning, and a fascination with Actor-Network Theory, which I discovered during my master’s.
+Networked creativity emerged from the intersection of my long-standing interest in the creative process, a curiosity about machine learning, and a fascination with Actor-Network Theory, which I discovered during my master’s.
 This project formed the basis of my thesis in Digital Sociology.

 Abstract